MicrosoftDocs/azure-databases-docs/articles/cosmos-db/scripts/cli/common/ipfirewall-bulk-add-remove.md

 ms.date: 11/14/2024
 ---

-# Add or Remove IP Firewall Rules in bulk
+# Add or remove IP firewall rules in bulk

 [!INCLUDE[NoSQL, MongoDB, Cassandra, Gremlin, Table](../../../includes/appliesto-nosql-mongodb-cassandra-gremlin-table.md)]

 The scripts in this article demonstrate how to add and remove IP Firewall Rules in bulk for Azure Cosmos DB accounts.
-There are two separate scripts on this page, one for adding IP Addresses, and another for removing.
+There are two separate scripts on this page, one for adding IP addresses, and another for removing.

 The scripts add or remove the following IP addresses for access.
 - Azure portal access to your accounts.